cysouw/diathesis/review/reviewLSP.md

 > nice observation.
 Seems to be dependent on the noun.
 Changed *Spiegel* to *Brot*

 - p.
-132 ‘Das Problem steht zur Diskussion’: zur Diskussion stehen is a Funktionsverbgefüge; similarly unter Zugzwang geraten in 6.26b
+132 ‘Das Problem steht zur Diskussion’: zur Diskussion stehen is a Funktions­verb­gefüge; similarly unter Zugzwang geraten in 6.26b

 > Indeed.
 And they do not allow for a *da‑* paraphrase.
 I have removed them, and some others that likewise were listed here erroneously.